-It's as if there was a silent, growing storm brewing among and within young people, and the pandemic mainly exposed it.
-Whether or not this was due to heightened awareness about young people’s mental health which led to higher diagnoses, or due to other reasons, we can’t be sure.
+Whether or not this was due to heightened awareness about young people’s mental health which led to higher diagnoses, changes in clinical processes or other reasons, we can’t be sure, but the trouble is that services just can't keep up with the demand - see Chart 9 in this section.

 Chart data source: